GermaVinsmoke/PhraseMakerJava/README.md

-Genetic Algorithm Implementatio in Java
+Genetic Algorithm Implementation in Java

 A Phrase Maker program which works on Genetic Algorithm